hpgbproductions/takazaki/info/drive.md

 ### Kanemori-Kouen

 Stop at the north side.
-The gradient increases as you move up the station, up to 15‰ at the end.
+There is a moderate upwards slope of 8‰.

 There is another 30 km/h corner when you depart from this station, then a steep descent to the next station under the sakura trees.